josemotta/IoT.Starter.Api/README.md

 	Status: Downloaded newer image for josemottalopes/io.swagger:latest
 	19285505a953d130401a42aa67017f6f7289d9838adb1b0e994cb7d841acb53a

 You can notice the second project share five images with first project and they don't need to be downloaded again.
-Following is the docker images and running containers:
+The docker images and running containers are shown below:

 	root@lumi:/# docker images -a
 	REPOSITORY                  TAG                 IMAGE ID            CREATED             SIZE